BlurryQ/tic-tac-toe/README.md

 **Hosted:** [Tic-Tac-Toe](https://blurryq.github.io/tic-tac-toe/)

-I have created a game of tic-tac-toe for two players.
-Players can enter their names and choose a marker by entering letters into the inputs.
-Once the game has begun, players can select their positions on the grid, and the turn marker will update accordingly to show which player’s turn it is.
+This is a classic two-player Tic-Tac-Toe game, where players can enter their names, pick their markers by typing letters, and start playing on a responsive, real-time grid.
+The game UI updates automatically to show which player’s turn it is, track scores, and announce winners.

 ## Features

-- Dynamic player name and marker selection.
+- **Dynamic Player Setup**: Players choose their names and markers to start the game.

-- Real-time UI updates for player turns, scores, and game results.
+- **Real-Time Updates**: Turn indicators, scores, and game results refresh instantly.

-- Input validation to ensure player names are unique before starting.
+- **Input Validation**: Ensures players have unique names before they can start.

-- Full keyboard accessibility for selecting grid positions.
+- **Keyboard Accessibility**: Fully playable with a keyboard for an inclusive experience.

-- Vanilla CSS, HTML, and JavaScript for a lightweight, responsive experience.
+- **Lightweight Design**: Built with only HTML, CSS, and JavaScript for quick, responsive play.

 ## Setup